 Note: 1.
 The rules in Section 14.5 do not apply to earthworks or soil disturbances covered by the Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017.
+2 Discharges resulting from earthworks for residential development are

-2. Discharges resulting from earthworks are addressed only through rules in section 14.5.
+2. Discharges resulting from earthworks for residential development are addressed only through rules in section 14.5.